The computer was not invented to entertain, send emails or play games, but was invented to perform a large number of mathematical calculations.

 Friends, i hope after reading this post You must have known very well what is the history and evolution of computer.

-I hope you have found the answer to your question and you will not have to search about what is the history and evolution of computer.
+I hope you have found the answer to your question and you will not have to search about what is the history of computer.

 However, if you want any information related to this post or related to computer science, then comment below I will clear your all doubts.